Bicycle Helmets for the 2008 Season

 Kong is an Italian climbing equipment company.
 They have one helmet called the Scarab that goes beyond dual certified to be certified to European standards for rock climbing, skateboarding, bicycling, equestrian use and whitewater.
 All of those standards are easier to meet than the US equivalent, and the Scarab can't be sold in the US as a bicycle helmet unless it meets the CPSC standard, but it is an interesting concept.
 The Scarab has a ring fit system with dial adjustment.
 It appears to have external strap anchors.
 It is also used for spelunking, so there is a clasp in front for a caving light.
 We were surprised to see this one selling in the US market despite it's lack of CPSC certification.
 One site had a statement that said "Can be used for climbing, biking, canoeing and horseback riding.
 NOTE: Only certified as a climbing helmet in the US (UIAA certified)."
 We would not recommend buying a helmet from any retailer who is apparently unconcerned about their products' meeting the relevant standards.

-Kuji Sports is a Chinese company whose Web site says they ship over 3 million helmets to the US every year, but you have not seen their brand here because the helmets are made for other companies.
-They have many models in bicycle styles, including molded in the shell road helmets, glued or taped on shell road helmets, skate, toddler and full-face models.
-Their Reflectek line has reflective shells and should be available at big box stores like Wal-Mart, Kmart, Academy Sports, Dunham Sports, and others, some selling for under $20.
-Retail prices are $7.14 to $35.
+Kuji Sports is a Chinese company whose website says they ship over 3 million helmets to the US every year, but you have not seen their brand here because the helmets are made for other companies.
+They have many models in bicycle styles, including inmolded road helmets, glued or taped on shell road helmets, skate, toddler and full-face models.
+Their Reflectek line has Headlight's reflective shell design and should be available at big box stores like Wal-Mart, Kmart, Academy Sports, Dunham Sports, and others, some selling for under $20.
+Retail prices are about $10 to $35.
 Kuji also produces Ironman brand helmets.

 LAS (or L.A.S.) is an Italian company with a line of high-end helmets that have been made in Italy since 1974.
-They are available for 2008 in US bike stores with distribution handled by Trialtir, who have a catalog of US models.
+They are available for 2008 in US bike stores with distribution handled by Trialtir.
 LAS has some radical designs, with the emphasis on style.
 There are some nice bright colors available and finish quality is good.
 Models include:

 The regular LAS line can fit heads from 51 cm to 64 cm (20 7/8" to 24").
 Only the Roadspeed Baby is sized at 45 cm.